In this tutorial I cover the following topics

 Y0 = AND(NOT(S), X) Y1 = AND(S, X) |

-Of course it can be completed also with other set of gates, for example NAND gates
+Of course it can be completed also with other set of gates, for example only with NAND gates:

 There are a lot of different ready to use (de)multiplexer.